linqueta/blog/_posts/2019-09-17-healthcheck.md

 #  -    modify      config/routes.rb
 ```

-This rake plug the Healthcheck::Router in your _config/routes.rb_, like this code:
+This rake plugs the `Healthcheck::Router` in your _config/routes.rb_, like this code:

 ```ruby
 Rails.application.routes.draw do